OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/msdynamics.md

 ## User privileges

 * Create one application in Azure Active Directory.
 Add new Client Secret for this application.
 Need to add this user to the "Application Users" from the power apps admin portal under the MS Dynamics environment.
-* The above user in MS Dynamics 365 is dedicated for OpsHub Integration Manager.
+* The above user in MS Dynamics 365 is dedicated for <code class="expression">space.vars.SITENAME</code>.
 This user shouldn't perform any other action from MS Dynamics 365's user interface.
 This user is referred as 'Integration User' in the document.
   * Refer to [Add User](msdynamics.md#add-user) section to create a user in MS Dynamics 365.
     * While creating or updating a user's email in Dynamics 365 system, ensure that the provided email address is unique among all the existing users.
 * To bidirectionally synchronize entities  [as source or target systems] to MS Dynamics 365, the integration user must have the following security roles.
 Refer to [Grant Permissions to MS Dynamics 365 User](msdynamics.md#grant-permissions-to-ms-dynamics-365-user) section for details on how to grant permissions to an MS Dynamics 365 user.